50 Instagram-Worthy Honeymoon Spots

 Most Romantic: Bora Bora, French Polynesia

 WHY GO: It's the stuff honeymoon fantasies are made of: crystal-clear waters, picturesque mountains and a coral reef swirling with colorful fish.
-No wonder it was recently voted one of the best islands in the world by US News and World Report.
+No wonder this top honeymoon destination was recently voted one of the best islands in the world by US News and World Report.

 WHERE TO STAY: The Four Seasons Resort Bora Bora (from $919, FourSeasons.com) is located on a coral reef that encloses a turquoise lagoon.
 Swoon!